MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 :::image type="content" source="./media/use-microsoft-purview-hub/open-purview-hub.png" alt-text="Screenshot of the Microsoft Purview hub link in Fabric settings.":::

 >[!NOTE]
-> This option is only available if you are a Fabric administrator or creator.
+> This option is only available if you are a Fabric administrator or data owner.

 ## Get insights about your Microsoft Fabric data